Upgrading BOSH Director on GCP

 This topic describes how to upgrade BOSH Director for Pivotal Cloud Foundry (PCF) on Google Cloud Platform (GCP).

-In this procedure, you create a new Ops Manager VM instance that hosts the new version of Ops Manager.
-To upgrade, you export your existing Ops Manager installation into this new VM.
+In this procedure, you create an Ops Manager VM instance to host the upgraded version of Ops Manager.
+Then, to complete the Ops Manager upgrade, you export your existing Ops Manager installation onto this new VM.

 Log in to the Pivotal Network, and click on Pivotal Cloud Foundry Operations Manager.